How to report abuse or content to eSafety

 No one should have to deal with serious online abuse or exposure to illegal and restricted online content on their own. eSafety is here to support you.

 If you are in Australia and in immediate danger or at risk of harm call the police on Triple Zero (000).
 Staying safe is your number one priority.
 Learn more and get support.

 How eSafety can help

 Serious online abuse

-If you experience cyberbullying targeting a child or young person under 18, adult cyber abuse or image-based abuse (the sharing of intimate images or videos without the consent of the person shown), the online or electronic service or platform has a responsibility to help you.
+You can get help for cyberbullying targeting a child or young person under 18, adult cyber abuse or image-based abuse (sharing, or threatening to share, an intimate image or video without the consent of the person shown).
+The online or electronic service or platform has a responsibility to make sure people follow their terms of service, so often they can take action to stop abuse.
 But sometimes that’s not enough.

 In the most serious cases, when the service or platform does not help, eSafety can direct them to remove harmful content that has been sent to an Australian, or posted or shared about them.